hwipl/smc/handshake/README.md

 ### Accept

-With a CLC Accept message, the server accepts the client's proposal and, if multiple SMC variants were given by the client, selects a either SMC-R or SMC-D. Also, the server provides additional information for the SMC connection setup.
+With a CLC Accept message, the server accepts the client's proposal and, if multiple SMC variants were given by the client, selects either SMC-R or SMC-D.
+Also, the server provides additional information for the SMC connection setup.
 The format of the Accept message depends on the selected SMC variant.

 SMC-R CLC Accept Message:
 * Eyecatcher: "SMCR" in EBCDIC/IBM-1047 encoding